 Financial members of the Paraparaumu Bridge Club may make a request to the committee to use the rooms for social occasions or commercial purposes.

 Sponsors and others (the general public) may also make a request to the committee to use the above facilities for social occasions and commercial purposes.

+Financial Members should receive a preferential rate if booking for a personal/social (non commercial) reason.

 Priority for requests: